 15. Will my account history still be available?

 The current year and previous two years of statements and tax forms (PDF) will be easily accessible from your online account.
 Older statements and tax forms will be kept on file with Sumday.
 You’ll be able to call 866-772-8464 to request access to them.
-We suggest you download any statements or tax forms you want easily accessible before September.
+We suggest you download any statements or tax forms you want easily accessible before September 7 at 1pm (PDT).

 16. I automatically deposit money from my bank account into the Oregon College Savings Plan.
 Will I have to do something different?

 It depends.
 If you selected automatic deposits from the Oregon College Savings Plan system you do not need to do a thing.
-If you set up the automatic deposits through your bank (Bill Pay) then your contributions will need to be sent using a new routing number.
-We will update you with the information you will need once that is available.
+If you set up the automatic deposits through your bank or credit union (Bill Pay) then your contributions will need to be sent using updated information.
+After September 7th update your Bill Pay by: 1) adding “OS” to the beginning of your account number and 2) updating the mailing address to P.O.
+Box 9651, Providence, RI 02940-9651.

 17. I send contributions straight from my paycheck.
 Does my employer need to do something different?